[UPDATED in 2025]

 When buying gym flooring, you will find that often you have some choices when it comes to shape and installation.
 Although your options change if you choose rolls over tiles, here is a general overview of different types of flooring and installation:

 - Interlocking puzzle edge or straight edge tiles - the tiles will either look like a jigsaw or have straight edges.
+Some products come with hidden connections pegs or pins for extra stability.

 - Self-locking - the flooring is designed to slot together easily.